HDrizzle/stack_machine/README.md

 7. `SRAM-INC-ADDR` - General SRAM - Read (++ address)
 8. `SRAM-ADDR-A` - General SRAM - Address bits 0 - 7
 9. `SRAM-ADDR-B` - General SRAM - Address bits 8 - 15
+10. `GPIO-READ` - Reads all the GPIO pins including the ones set to outputs
+11. Control unit next byte, used for the `PUSH` instruction

 # The Stack